lyz-code/blue-book/docs/linux_snippets.md

 apt-get autoremove
 ```

-If we want things tidy, we must know that whenever we apt-get remove  a package,
+If we want things tidy, we must know that whenever we `apt-get remove` a package,
 the configuration will be kept in case we want to install it again.
 In most
-cases we want to use apt-get purge.
+cases we want to use `apt-get purge`.
 To clean those configurations from removed
 packages, we can use

 ```bash